MarllonLRR/codigos/README.md

 # Algorithms and Programming Codes

-Resolution of slide exercises and URI
+Resolution of proposed exercises for students of the discipline of algorithms and programming I

+AlgProg1 discipline monitor repository

 by: Marllon Rodrigues